 By default, this is disabled.
 You can toggle it to enabled here to get started.

 Once enabled, you can pick user(s) for the first approval level.
 If you need to add more levels, click "Add one more level of approvers" - you can add up to a total of 3 levels.
 Once done, click "Save Template" to complete setting up your template.

 Creating offer stages inside of your openings

-Now that you have the offer letter and email all set up, it's time to build a place in your hiring workflow where you plan to send this.
-For most people, this will be towards the end of your hiring workflow.
-We've set up a special stage type, just for offer letters.
+Now that you have the offer letter and email set up, it's time to build a place in your hiring workflow where you plan to send this.
+This will be towards the end of your hiring workflow for most people.
+We've set up a particular stage type, just for offer letters.

-To manage your stages in any opening, click on the opening and then click on the "Job Settings" tab inside of the opening.
+To manage your stages in any opening, click on the opening and click on the "Job Settings" tab inside the opening.

-Once on the Job Settings tab, click on "Add a new stage" to get started creating this stage.
+Once on the Job Settings tab, click on "Add a new stage" to create this stage.

 Want to learn more about stages in general?
 Click here to learn about the other stage types!